Econify/ad.js/pull_request_template.md

   - Explanation of the problems behavior & repro steps, the code culprit and the solution.

 ## PR Requirements
-Before requesting review this criteria must be met
+Before requesting review this criteria must be met:

-Overall test coverage >= current master
+Overall test coverage >= current master?
 - [ ] Yes
 - [ ] N.A.

-Documentation included if any behavioral changes
+Documentation included (if any behavioral changes)?
 - [ ] Yes
 - [ ] N.A.

-Backwards compatibility if breaking change
+Backwards compatibility (if breaking change)?
 - [ ] Yes
 - [ ] N.A.

 ## Release
-Will this pr trigger a release i.e. version in package.json has been bumped
+Will this pr trigger a release i.e. `version` in `package.json` has been bumped?
+- [ ] Yes
+- [ ] No

 ## Screenshots
-If U.I. component, include screenshots or video screen capture showing behavior and responsive styling.
+If U.I. component, include screenshots or video screen capture showing behavior and responsive styling below.